amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   of pressure.
 By default, the pressure threshold is equal to the atmospheric pressure.
   The new pressure is calculated based of the defined saturation value.
 Default is 0.6.

 * `"preconditioner`" [string] refferes to a preconditioner sublist of the list `"Precondtioners`".

+* `"linear solver`" [string] refferes to a solver sublist of the list `"Solvers`".

 Transient Time Integratior
 -----------------------------

-The sublist `"transient time integrator`" defines parameters controling linear and nonlinear solvers during steady state time integration.
-Its parameters similar to that n the sublist `"steady state time integrator`" except for parameters controling pressure re-initialization.
+The sublist `"transient time integrator`" defines parameters controling linear and nonlinear solvers during transient time integration.
+Its parameters are similar to that in the sublist `"steady state time integrator`" except for parameters controling pressure re-initialization.